ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin-short.md

 ^ - Remember ObservableField extends BaseObservable?

+^ - BaseObservable uses PropertyChangeRegistry.

 ^ - Applied to generated binding properties from layout.

-^ - BaseObservable uses PropertyChangeRegistry.

 ^ - Can be applied to any accessor or property.

-^ - Result generates Bindable resources.
+^ - Result generates Bindable resources identifier like Android R.

 ---